SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ]
 nothing # hide
 ```
-Here, `0.0` is used for indexes that do not correspond to an edge.
+Here, the value at index $i,j$ correspond to $D$'s value in the edge from compartment $i$ to compartment $j$. `0.0` is used for elements that do not correspond to an edge.
+The [`make_edge_p_values`](@ref) and [`make_directed_edge_values`](@ref) provides convenient interfaces for generating non-uniform edge parameter values.

 ## [Edge parameters and compartment parameters](@id spatial_lattice_modelling_intro_simulation_edge_parameters)
 Parameters can be divided into *edge parameters* and *compartment parameters* (initial condition values are always tied to compartments).
 Here, edge parameters have their values tied to edges, while compartment parameters have their values tied to compartments.
 All parameters that are part of the rates (or stoichiometries) of non-spatial reactions must be compartment parameters.
 Parameters that are part of spatial reactions can be either compartment parameters or edge parameters.
-When a spatial reaction's rate is computed, edge parameters fetch their values for from the edge of the transition, and compartment parameters from the compartment in which *the edge originates*.
+When a spatial reaction's rate is computed, edge parameters fetch their values for from the edge of the transition, and compartment parameters from the compartment from which *the edge originates*.

 When a `LatticeReactionSystem` is created, its parameter is the union of all parameters occurring in the (non-spatial) `ReactionSystem` and in all spatial reactions.
 By default, parameters occurring only in spatial reactions are considered edge parameters (and if they occur in the non-spatial `ReactionSystem` they are considered compartment parameters).
 It is however possible to designate a parameter specifically as an edge parameter or not, by using the `edgeparameter` [metadata](@ref ref).
 E.g. to designate that `D` (when declared in a non-spatial `ReactionSystem` using the DSL) is an edge parameter, not a compartment parameter, we use:
 ```@example spatial_intro_4